 This is the most powerful of the new roles.
 It enables you to manage the whole of your Microsoft Teams environment from org-wide settings plus all configuration and policies.
-It also allows you to manage the creation and management of the underlying Office 365 Groups in the tenant (this feature is due in October 2018).
+It also allows you to manage and create the underlying Office 365 Groups in the tenant (this feature is due in October 2018).
 As well as everything in Microsoft Teams, it also allows the management of associated policies and settings within Skype for Business Online.
 Admins with this role will see all the available tools and features within the Teams & Skype Admin Center.

 An interesting note, is that accounts assigned this role will be able to exceed the 250 team creation limit specified here.

 This is the second most powerful of the new roles.
 It allows the administrator to manage all calling and meetings features within Microsoft Teams.
 This includes the configuration of all calling and meeting policies in Skype for Business Online too.
 As for tools, you get access to Call Analytics as well as access to anything that involves calling.
 This includes things like the assigning of phone numbers or configuration of the new Direct Routing feature.
 In this role you do not get access to non-calling features such as messaging or guest access controls etc.

 Teams Communications Support Engineer